 Whatever your circumstances, therapy that specifically acknowledges your very unique and yet very universal place as a woman will feel validating and help you to come home to your feminine nature, which is beautiful, strong, creative and fertile.

-Please contact me today to schedule an introductory session.
-I look forward to helping you find the solutions to your particular issues.
+A significant portion of my career has been about helping women, I look forward to helping you find the solutions to your particular struggle.